devblackops/github-action-psscriptanalyzer/README.md

 ### Advanced

-Advanced configuration that will run PSSA only in the `MyModule` directory, with customer PSSA settings, and fail on errors, warnings, or informational issues.
+Advanced configuration that will run PSSA only in the `MyModule` directory, with custom PSSA settings, and fail on errors, warnings, or informational issues.
 A comment back to the PR with the PSSA summary will also be sent if any issues were detected.

 ```yaml